 - If the coach has more than six players he or she can throw down more cones to facilitate more groups.

-- Try and keep the numbers small, like no more than 3-4 in a group.
+- The coach should try and keep the numbers small, no more than 3-4 in a group.
 Players need to touch the ball to become more successful.

 first player in group "A" dribbles his or her ball to group "B" and